nick-ducker/T2A1/README.md

       ```

-    In terms of Big-O notation, we can see that the selection sort method uses two loops to acheive the desired output, one nested inside of another.
+    In terms of Big-O notation, we can see that the selection sort method uses two loops to achieve the desired output, one nested inside of another.

     If there was only one loop, then the complexity would grow linearly.
 This basically means if we asked a program to iterate over an array of 10 elements, it would take 10 times the amount of time to do the same operation over a list of 100 elements.
 We can say that the complexity of the method grows linearly with the amount of data points given to it.
 This is expressed as O(n).